erikmayilyan/summer_bsp/README.md

 In order to run the code (both the frontend and the backend) the following prerequisites need to be satisfied:

-Recent version of Node.js
-Install npm
-Install Python 3
-MongoDB Atlas account
+Recent version of Node.js, Install npm, Install Python 3, MongoDB Atlas account

 Download the summer_bsp repository from the github (https://github.com/erikmayilyan/summer_bsp)